Samgbr/FacilityManagement/README.md

 This repository is used for building a Facility Management Application for the course COMP473 fulfillment.

-# To-do
+# Activites Performed
-+ Create a UML Diagram as per the requirement
++ UML Diagram as per the requirement
-+ Change the UML to source code
++ Model classes implemented as per the UML
-+ Create a Mysql database and connect using JDBC
++ Mysql database implemented based on the DB Schema and connect using JDBC
++ Data Access Layer implemented for all Modules (Facility, Inspection, Maintenance and Reserve-Use)
++ Domain Layer implemented for all Modules and a service class for each module created to communicated with the data access layer and the Main Class.
-+ Create a main class to test the application functionality
++ Main class created to test the application functionality

 UML and DB Schema: https://drive.google.com/open?id=1yzk68ZjCq6tuMD_3_0PT_RuaduJ8mige

 DDL:  https://drive.google.com/open?id=1Vcoy_dCfC08ewKJIyyWTOgWEO_1m1sfz

+For the Application detail functionality check out the Wiki page.